acend/helm-basics-training/content/en/docs/06/01_deploy.md

 Change your Application Deployment Template in `templates/app-deployment.yaml` and include the new environment variables:

 * `MYSQL_DATABASE_NAME` with the value `acenddb`
-* `MYSQL_DATABASE_PASSWORD` reference the database password value from the secret you created in task 1
+* `MYSQL_DATABASE_PASSWORD` references the database password value from the secret you created in task 1
-* `MYSQL_DATABASE_ROOT_PASSWORD` reference the the database root password value from the secret you created in task 1
+* `MYSQL_DATABASE_ROOT_PASSWORD` references the the database root password value from the secret you created in task 1
 * `MYSQL_DATABASE_USER` with the value `acend`
 * `MYSQL_URI` with the value `mysql://$(MYSQL_DATABASE_USER):$(MYSQL_DATABASE_PASSWORD)@{{ .Release.Name }}-mariadb/$(MYSQL_DATABASE_NAME)`